patrickschlaepfer/unraid-opentofu-k8s/README.md

 ## canonical_kubernetes

-Contains the instructions how to setup Canonical Kubernetes
+Contains the instructions how to setup Canonical Kubernetes, using cert-manager to get a wildcard certificate and the Kubernetes Dashboard.